rust-basel/rust-basel.github.io/README.md

 I'm especially interested in more translations.
 See folder `i18n` for what's available and what is not.
-Just use the file `en.toml` as a template for your own translations.
+Use the file `en.toml` as a template for your own translations.

 ---